Same-Sex Couples Navigate Prenuptial Waters

 Benefits of a Prenuptial Agreement

 Prenuptial agreements protect more than finances.
 In fact, prenuptial agreements can also dictate what will happen if one spouse dies.
-Studies suggest that couples with prenuptial agreements have stronger relationships because there is no uncertainty as to what will happen in the case of divorce or death.
+Studies suggest that couples with prenuptial agreements in Los Angeles have stronger relationships because there is no uncertainty as to what will happen in the case of divorce or death.
 Additionally, prenuptial agreements force couples to discuss complicated topics that they may have avoided discussing without such a contract.

 Drafting a Prenuptial Agreement